Symphonic Game Music Concerts: Symphonic Fantasies – music from Square Enix

 Symphonic Fantasies – music from Square Enix took place on 12 September 2009 at the Kölner Philharmonie.
 Tickets for the event quickly sold out, necessitating a second concert on 11 September 2009 at the Rudolf Weber-Arena in Oberhausen.
 The concert at the Philharmonie was broadcast on WDR4 and for the first time available via video streaming on the Internet.
 This was to be the case for all Game Concerts until 2011.

 Symphonic Fantasies is dedicated to Japanese game developer Square Enix and includes arrangements of pieces from Final Fantasy, Secret of Mana, Chrono Trigger, Chrono Cross and Kingdom Hearts.

 In 2012, five more concerts were performed in Tokyo, Stockholm and again in Cologne, with an additional performance in 2016 at the Barbican Centre in London with the London Symphony Orchestra.
 Albums have been released of concert recordings from both Cologne (via Decca Records) and Tokyo (via X5Music/Merregnon Records).

 Symphonic Legends – Music from Nintendo

 After the positive feedback from attendees of Symphonic Fantasies, the WDR announced another game concert titled Symphonic Legends, which took place at the Kölner Philharmonie on 23 September 2010.
-The event featured music from Japanese game developer Nintendo, with titles such as Super Mario Bros., Donkey Kong, Metroid, F-Zero and The Legend of Zelda being performed.
+The event featured music from Japanese game developer Nintendo, with titles such as Super Mario Bros., Donkey Kong and Donkey Kong Country, Metroid, F-Zero and The Legend of Zelda being performed.
 The symphonic poem of The Legend of Zelda made up the entire second half of Symphonic Legends.

 The LEGENDS performance on 1 June 2011, presented by the Royal Stockholm Philharmonic Orchestra, was partly based on arrangements from Symphonic Legends.
 On 13 July 2014, the London Symphony Orchestra performed the symphonic poem for The Legend of Zelda from this programme.